-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals throughout the United States who have suffered serious injuries following hernia surgery with AlloDerm Regenerative Tissue Matrix.
+The product liability lawyers at Saiontz & Kirk, P.A. are no longer reviewing bew lawsuits for individuals who have suffered serious injuries following hernia surgery with AlloDerm Regenerative Tissue Matrix.

 The use of AlloDerm mesh for hernia repair or abdominal reconstruction surgery has been linked to reports of serious and debilitating complications, including:

 - Abdominal Pain and Infection